makerdao/mips/MIP64/MIP64.md

 All bug bounty hunters will be bound by the [rules on Immunefi](https://immunefi.com/rules/).
 Additionally, all bug bounty hunters must not perform any of the following, otherwise they lose eligibility for receiving a reward:

-* Any testing with live pricing oracles or third party smart contracts
+- Any testing with live pricing oracles or third-party smart contracts
-* Attempting phishing or other social engineering attacks against our employees and/or customers
+- Attempting phishing or other social engineering attacks against our employees and/or customers
-* Any testing with third party systems and applications (e.g. browser extensions) as well as websites (e.g. SSO providers, advertising networks)
+- Any testing with third-party systems and applications (e.g., browser extensions) as well as websites (e.g., SSO providers, advertising networks)
-* Any denial of service attacks
+- Any denial of service attacks
-* Automated testing of services that generates significant amounts of traffic
+- Automated testing of services that generates significant amounts of traffic

-### Out of Scope Vulnerabilities and Impacts
+### Out-of-Scope Vulnerabilities and Impacts

-The following vulnerabilities and impacts will be considered out of scope of the bug bounty program and will not be eligible for a reward.
+The following vulnerabilities and impacts will be considered out of scope of the bug bounty program and will not be eligible for a reward:

-* Attacks that the reporter has already exploited themselves, leading to damage
+- Attacks that the reporter has already exploited themselves, leading to damage
-* Attacks requiring access to leaked keys/credentials
+- Attacks requiring access to leaked keys/credentials
-* Attacks requiring access to privileged addresses (governance, etc.)
+- Attacks requiring access to privileged addresses (governance, etc.)

 #### Smart Contracts and Blockchain

-* Incorrect data supplied by third party oracles
+- Incorrect data supplied by third party oracles
-  * Not to exclude oracle manipulation/flash loan attacks
+- Not to exclude oracle manipulation/flash loan attacks
-* Basic economic governance attacks (e.g. 51% attack)
+- Basic economic governance attacks (e.g., 51% attack)
-* Lack of liquidity
+- Lack of liquidity
-* Best practice critiques
+- Best practice critiques
-* Sybil attacks
+- Sybil attacks
-* Centralization Risks
+- Centralization Risks

 #### Websites and Apps

-* Theoretical vulnerabilities without any proof or demonstration
+- Theoretical vulnerabilities without any proof or demonstration
-* Content spoofing / Text injection issues
+- Content spoofing / Text injection issues
-* Self-XSS
+- Self-XSS
-* Captcha bypass using OCR
+- Captcha bypass using OCR
-* CSRF with no security impact (logout CSRF, change language, etc.)
+- CSRF with no security impact (logout CSRF, change language, etc.)
-* Missing HTTP Security Headers (such as X-FRAME-OPTIONS) or cookie security flags (such as “httponly”)
+- Missing HTTP Security Headers (such as X-FRAME-OPTIONS) or cookie security flags (such as “httponly”)
-* Server-side information disclosure such as IPs, server names, and most stack traces
+- Server-side information disclosure such as IPs, server names, and most stack traces
-* Vulnerabilities used to enumerate or confirm the existence of users or tenants
+- Vulnerabilities used to enumerate or confirm the existence of users or tenants
-* Vulnerabilities requiring unlikely user actions
+- Vulnerabilities requiring unlikely user actions
-* URL Redirects (unless combined with another vulnerability to produce a more severe vulnerability)
+- URL Redirects (unless combined with another vulnerability to produce a more severe vulnerability)
-* Lack of SSL/TLS best practices
+- Lack of SSL/TLS best practices
-* DDoS vulnerabilities
+- DDoS vulnerabilities
-* Attacks requiring privileged access from within the organization
+- Attacks requiring privileged access from within the organization
-* Feature requests
+- Feature requests
-* Best practices
+- Best practices

 ### Eligibility

 Bug reports from compensated team members of any MakerDAO Core Unit will not be eligible for a reward.
-Employees and team members of third party suppliers to Core Units that operate in a technical capacity and have assets covered in this bug bounty program, will also not be eligible for a reward.
-All team members of the Immunefi Security Core Unit, and its third party suppliers, including Immunefi Services itself, are not eligible for a reward.
+Employees and team members of third-party suppliers to Core Units that operate in a technical capacity and have assets covered in this bug bounty program will also not be eligible for a reward.
+All team members of IS-001, and its third-party suppliers, including Immunefi Services itself, are not eligible for a reward.

-Bug reports from team members and third party suppliers of businesses and organizations that are not a MakerDAO Core Unit but have assets considered as critical infrastructure covered under the bug bounty program are also not eligible for the bug bounty program.
+Bug reports from team members and third-party suppliers of businesses and organizations that are not a MakerDAO Core Unit but have assets considered as critical infrastructure covered under the bug bounty program are also not eligible for the bug bounty program.

 ### Triaging Process

-Initial triaging will be provided by Immunefi Services through the Immunefi Security Core Unit.
+Initial triaging will be provided by Immunefi Services through IS-001.
 The triaging team will not only filter out spam but also determine the likelihood of the bug report being legitimate enough for further consideration by an entity more deeply familiar with the Maker software.
 For smart contract vulnerabilities, the bug report would then be escalated to ChainSecurity to provide additional emergency triaging.
-Afterwards, and for website and application vulnerabilities, the bug report appears credible then it is escalated to the steward core unit.
+Afterwards, and for website and application vulnerabilities, if the bug report appears credible, then it is escalated to the steward Core Unit.

 ### Bug Validation Process

-The steward CU receives a credible bug report and determines whether there is a true vulnerability.
+The steward Core Unit receives a credible bug report and determines whether there is a true vulnerability.
 If not then an explanation is returned to the bug reporter.
-Otherwise, the Facilitator of the CU must accept the bug report and confirm its severity level in the [bug report dashboard](https://bugs.immunefi.com/).
+Otherwise, the Facilitator of the Core Unit must accept the bug report and confirm its severity level in the [bug report dashboard](https://bugs.immunefi.com/).

 ### Payment Process and Budget Request

-The payment process is triggered once the steward core unit approves the bug report as valid, as the Immunefi Security CU, and ChainSecurity, if relevant, have already signed off on the bug report by that time.
+The payment process is triggered once the steward Core Unit approves the bug report as valid, as IS-001 and ChainSecurity, if relevant, have already signed off on the bug report by that time.
 A fix does not necessarily need to be implemented before the payment is released.
 However, payment may be delayed if the announcement of a payout draws unwanted attention to the existence of a vulnerability.

 All payments are paid out in DAI, assuming a full 1:1 ratio with the USD.
 However, if the price of DAI deviates from the USD value by more than 1%, the amount of DAI will be adjusted.
-All payments are made directly by executive spell with no middleman involved.
-If any transfer results in exhaustion of the surplus buffer then flop auctions will recapitalize the system.
+All payments are made directly by executive spell proposed by IS-001 in accordance with the [executive vote implementation process](https://docs.google.com/spreadsheets/d/1w_z5WpqxzwreCcaveB2Ye1PP5B8QAHDglzyxKHG3CHw/) with no middleman involved to hold funds.
+Thus, the transfer is made directly to the bug bounty hunter.
+If any transfer results in exhaustion of the surplus buffer, then flop auctions will recapitalize the system.
 Therefore, no upfront budget allocation is required for this MIP.

+In order to keep the amount of executive spells to be created to a manageable level, all verified bug reports eligible for a reward in one calendar month will be bundled into one executive spell in the first week of the next calendar month.
+Further exploration to optimize the payout process will be done by IS-001 in order to make the bug bounty program more attractive to bug bounty hunters and to reduce operational overhead in terms of payouts relevant to the size of the payout.
+Additionally, the format of the executive spell proposal will be the same with [MIP14c2](https://github.com/makerdao/mips/blob/master/MIP14/MIP14c2-Subproposal-Template.md) in order to maintain clarity and uniformity.

-For bug bounty rewards over USD 1 000 000, after the first million is paid out, the remaining amount is paid out over time with up to USD 1 000 000 per consecutive month until the determined amount for payout is reached.
+For bug bounty rewards over USD 1,000,000, after the first million is paid out, the remaining amount is paid out over time with up to USD 1,000,000 per consecutive month until the determined amount for payout is reached.

 As its standard fee, Immunefi will charge the DAO a performance fee based on the reward paid out to the bug bounty hunter, charged on top of the reward.
 Per vulnerability, the first USD 5m paid out would be charged with the standard 10% fee.
 Any amount over USD 5m paid out will be charged with a discounted 8% fee.
 For example, a bug report that pays out USD 9m would have a fee of USD 5m * 10%, which would be USD 500k, added to USD 4m * 8%, which would be USD 320k, resulting in a net fee of USD 820k.
 Immunefi will charge no onboarding or maintenance fees.
 The first payment to the bounty hunter and Immunefi will be sent in the same executive spell.
-In the event that the Immunefi fee is over USD 500 000, the first USD 500 000 will be paid in the same process with the bug bounty hunter and the remaining will be paid out in the next month.
+In the event that the Immunefi fee is over USD 500,000, the first USD 500,000 will be paid in the same process with the bug bounty hunter and the remaining will be paid out in the next month.

 ### Postmortem Process

 All Critical and High bug reports will have a postmortem written by Immunefi to be published on the Immunefi Medium blog and distributed on its social media channels after the payout is made and the fixes finalized.
 The identity of the bug reporter may be included, either with their real name or pseudonymously, if they choose to, or they can choose to remain anonymous.
 Contents of the postmortem will include details about the vulnerability, the fix applied, as well as the impact should the vulnerability have been exploited.

+### Fixing of Bugs

+The process for fixes to be implemented will be determined depending on the asset impacted and the severity of the bug.
+For smart contract vulnerabilities, Chain Security will be consulted to verify if the fix addresses the vulnerability discovered.
+Implementations of fixes with spells will focus on overall security in order to prevent public leakages and inadvertent exposure of the vulnerability.

+### Bug Bounty Launch Process

+If this proposal is approved, a bug bounty program will be launched by the end of February 2021 replacing the [bug bounty program currently on HackerOne](https://hackerone.com/makerdao_bbp).
+PR efforts will be performed by Immunefi on its own channels such as its [Twitter account](https://twitter.com/immunefi), [Medium blog](https://immunefi.medium.com/), Discord (refreshing invite link found on https://immunefi.com), and [Telegram announcement channel](https://t.me/Immunefi).
+Additional PR efforts will also be performed by its PR team with appropriate PR work done in early February in order to maximize potential impact.
+Coordination with other Core Units will be done as needed.